TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-sqlagent-sqlserveragent.md

 	ownershipId="AzureData_AzureSQLMI"
 />

-# Sql Server Agent
+# SQL Server Agent
 [Sql Server Agent](https://docs.microsoft.com/sql/ssms/agent/sql-server-agent?view=sql-server-ver15) is a Microsoft Windows service that executes scheduled administrative tasks, which are called jobs in SQL Server 2019 (15.x).

 ## **Recommended Steps**

-If you are experiencing some issues with Sql Server Agent, some of the following steps might help you to troubleshoot the issues:
+If you are experiencing some issues with SQL Server Agent, some of the following steps might help you to troubleshoot the issues:

-**I cannot see my SQL Server Agent node in Object explorer** There are three fixed DB SqlServer Agent roles:
+**I cannot see my SQL Server Agent node in Object explorer** There are three fixed DB SQL Server Agent roles:
 •	SQLAgentUserRole
 •	SQLAgentReaderRole
 •	SQLAgentOperatorRole